 The Artessa Alliance artists work in a variety of mediums including acrylic, ceramics, collage, encaustic, fiber, photography, printmaking, metalsmithing, wire, new media, oil, and watercolor.

-Artessa Alliance maintains a membership of 15 to 20 women visual artists in the Philadelphia area.
+Artessa Alliance maintains a membership of about 15 women visual artists in the Philadelphia area.
 Membership is generally by invitation or nomination.
 Occasionally we accept requests for membership.
 Inquire here.

 Our collective of women artists includes a rich and accomplished history of exhibitions, projects and markets.
 We continue to collaborate on new work, the key to our mission.